 5. Disassemble When Possible

-Another way to keep your furniture safe when you move in Bloomfield HIlls is to disassemble furniture whenever possible.
+Another way to keep your furniture safe when you move in Metro Detroit is to disassemble furniture whenever possible.
 Large pieces are much easier to pack, move, and keep safe when they have been disassembled and converted into several smaller pieces.
 It can also save you money on the mover’s bill with the tighter packing capabilities afforded.

 6. Label It